krishanthisera/TechChallengeApp/readme.md

     version.BuildInfo{Version:"v3.4.0", GitCommit:"7090a89efc8a18f3d8178bf47d2462450349a004", GitTreeState:"dirty", GoVersion:"go1.15.3"}
     ```
 ##### Deploy EKS cluster using Terraform
-1. Define all the required vaiables using [terraform.tfvars](https://github.com/krishanthisera/TechChallengeApp/blob/master/iac/terraform.tfvars) <br> It is reccomended that  **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** provide as enviorement variables,
+1. Define the all the required vaiable using [terraform.tfvars](https://github.com/krishanthisera/TechChallengeApp/blob/master/iac/terraform.tfvars) <br> It is reccomended that  **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** provide as enviorement variables,
       ```sh
         $ export AWS_ACCESS_KEY_ID=<YOUR_ACCESS_KEY>
         $ export AWS_SECRET_ACCESS_KEY=<YOUR_SECRET_KEY>
       ```
       Or even better to use [HashiCorp Vault](https://www.hashicorp.com/resources/managing-vault-with-terraform)
-      <br> optionally ingress can be enabled by using allowing [load-balancer.tf_exculde](https://github.com/krishanthisera/TechChallengeApp/blob/master/iac/load-balancer.tf_exculde) to execute.
+      optionally ingress can be enabled by using allowing [load-balancer.tf_exclude](https://github.com/krishanthisera/TechChallengeApp/blob/master/iac/load-balancer.tf_exclude) to execute.
 2. Create terraform workspace and initialise terraform
       ```sh
         $ # cd into the Terraform directory
-        $ terraform workspace new development
+        $ terraform workspace new challenge
         $ terraform init
       ```
       It is recomended to maintain a centrlised directory to mange `.tfstate` file where Terraform stores its status of the deployment